-- Total development cost may be decreased or increased by DCA during its review if it is determined that line items are not reasonable or do not accurately reflect the supporting documents - Development budget adjustments made by DCA must be covered by deferred developer fee. - Development costs may not be increased by the Applicant during DCA's review. - No new financing sources may be added or existing financing sources modified. - Credits will be adjusted accordingly for each adjustment.
-Credits will not be increased above the amount requested in the Application. - Applicants may not request that one line item be reduced in order to increase or add an additional line item during the threshold clarification period. - 2.
-DCA will not make the following revisions during its analysis of feasibility: - a) Unit count, income mix and bedroom type. - b) Rent structure (rents may be adjusted upward or downward by DCA to meet applicable program requirements). - c) Operating expenses proposed by the Applicant decreased to make the project feasible.
+- 1. Total development cost may be decreased or increased by DCA during its review if it is determined that line items are not reasonable or do not accurately reflect the supporting documentsDevelopment budget adjustments made by DCA must be covered by deferred developer fee.
+Development costs may not be increased by the Applicant during DCA's review. - No new financing sources may be added or existing financing sources modified.
+Credits will be adjusted accordingly for each adjustment.
+DCA will not increase Ccredits will not be increased above the amount requested in the Application.
+Applicants may not request that one line item be reduced in order to increase or add an additional line item during the threshold clarification period. - DCA will not make the following revisions during its analysis of feasibility: - a) Unit count, income mix and bedroom type. - b) Rent structure (rents may be adjusted upward or downward by DCA to meet applicable program requirements). - c) Operating expenses proposed by the Applicant decreased to make the project feasible.

-III.
-TENANCY CHARACTERISTICS
+III.II.TENANCY CHARACTERISTICS